MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/Data-Warehouse.md

 </ul>
 </p>

 <p> Creating a table with to many partitions can hurt performance under some circumstances (10 to a few hundred is resonable).
 For clustered columnstore tables, it is important to consider how many rows belong to each partions.
-Keep in mind that before paritions are created, SQL Data Warehouse already divides each table into 60 distributed databases.
+Keep in mind that before partitions are created, SQL Data Warehouse already divides each table into 60 distributed databases.

   ---
  <h3> Deploying a Data Warehouse in Microsoft Azure Synapse Analytics </h3>